PhilChodrow/PIC16A/syllabus.md

 - *Documentation*: You will carefully document your code with comments, docstrings, and surrounding text.
 - *Robustness*: You will use exceptions to appropriately inform the user about invalid inputs, and design unit tests to ensure the correct functioning of your functions and classes.

+## Programming and Society

+- *Concepts*: You will be able to define different kinds of *algorithmic bias*, as well as associated concepts like *feedback loops*.
+- *Analysis*: You will be able to analyze existing and proposed code products and raise questions about their impacts on different groups of people.
+- *Replication*: You will conduct data analyses to document algorithmic bias in real-world systems, study how those systems came to possess bias, and propose improvements.

 <div class="fancy-h1"> Basics </div>

 <!-- # Basics  -->